vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ![image](/assets/2025-08-24/030.png)

-This makes the control group invisible by default.
+This makes the dialog invisible by default.
 We will use Building Blocks to make it visible.

 ## Add the Building Blocks